Good to know

 Rent, food, travel and leisure activities are some of the major costs your son/daughter will need to plan for whilst at university.

 Means-tested Maintenance Loans from the UK government are available to help Home students cover their living costs.

-Currently, EU students who have lived in the UK for over five years, and who are applying for a course in the 2019 academic year, can apply for a Maintenance Loan.
+Currently, EU students who have lived in the UK for over five years, and who are applying for a course in the 2019 and 2020 academic years, can apply for a Maintenance Loan.
 The UK government has not yet confirmed whether this will continue after the UK leaves the EU.

 Below is a guide to living costs at Imperial for one academic year (39 weeks)*.
 This does not include tuition fees or extra course costs such as books, field trips and protective clothing like lab coats.
 Actual costs may vary according to lifestyle and your son or daughter’s ability to budget effectively.

 Please bear in mind that students living in private accommodation normally need to sign a 52-week contract.